Do antibiotics weaken your immune system?

 Probiotics

 One of the significant side effects of antibiotics is the imbalance in your gut bacteria.
 Intake of probiotics during and after the antibiotic course can aid you in restoring the population of gut bacteria.
-As a result, the problem of intestinal diarrhea can be avoided.
+As a result, the problem of intestinal diarrhoea can be avoided.

 Prebiotic